-Amnesty Reporting Program - Office of Health Promotion
+Amnesty Reporting Program - Office of Student Wellness

 Good SAM is SHSU's Good Samaritan program.
-Sometimes when potentially harmful or dangerous situations occur that involve alcohol or drugs, people may be reluctant to call for help.
-This is often because of a fear that they may face consequences for something they shouldn't have been doing.
-With the Good SAM program, amnesty is guaranteed to anyone acting in the best interest of another person.
+Sometimes, when potentially harmful or dangerous situations occur that involve alcohol or drugs, people may be reluctant to call for help.
+This is often because of a fear that they can face consequences for something they shouldn't have been doing.
+With the Good SAM program, current SHSU students may be granted amnesty and avoid disciplinary action when they call for help during a suspected medical emergency related to illegal consumption of alcohol or drugs.
+To be considered for amnesty, you must: